mautic/mautic-wordpress/readme.txt

 == Upgrade Notice ==

+= v2.2.1 =
+Fix an escaping error introduced in the 2.0.0 version.
+If you tried to use HTML inside Dynamic Content shortcode, the HTML code is escaped so it became unusable.

 = v2.0.4 =
 Fix a bug introduced in the 2.0.2 version, you must upgrade asap because the async attribute on form generator script blocks `document.write`.